mattriley/agile-avatars/README.md

 Hashing of email addresses for use with the Gravatar service.

-- [x] Not simply chosen due to hype or popularity\
+- [x] Decision is not driven by hype or popularity\
       blueimp-md5 is not the most widely used MD5 implementation in JavaScript.
 - [x] No suitable built-in JavaScript alternative exists\
       JavaScript does not feature a built-in MD5 implementation.